mariavittoriapassarello/demo_smokeandfire/README.md

 - generate training metrics, graphs, and plots as pipeline artifacts for visualization in the OpenShift AI dashboard.
 - try Kubeflow Trainer
 - integrate bias and drift monitoring with Trusty AI
+- create an application for real time monitoring with cameras, generating alerts when detecting smoke/fire